Parametric Objects

 Compound

-* When importing polylines as CAD Dataset, "keep parametric object" must be enabled and satisfy parametric object existence criteria.
-Polyline widths must be ignored or set to 0 to import as parametric objects; otherwise import as compound.
+* When importing polylines as CAD datasets, "keep parametric object" must be set, and parametric objects must exist, ignoring polyline width or when polyline width is 0, to import as parametric objects; otherwise, they will be imported as compounds.

-* DWG import as parametric objects only supports 2D datasets.
-Object height information will be converted to polylines if retained.
+* When importing DWG as parametric objects, only 2D datasets are supported; if object height information is kept, it will be fitted to polylines.

 • FileGDB